puppetlabs/puppet-docs/source/pe/2.0/welcome_getting_started.markdown

 About This Guide
 -----

+This guide will help you start using Puppet Enterprise 2.0, and will serve as a reference as you gain more experience with it.
+It covers PE-specific features, and offers brief introductions to Puppet and MCollective.
+Use the **navigation to the right** to move between the guide's sections and chapters.

+### New Users

-This guide will help you install and use Puppet Enterprise 2.0, with a focus on PE-specific features.
-If you've never used Puppet or MCollective before, you can start using PE today with the console's live management features; to get even more out of PE, we recommend the [Learning Puppet][lp] series and the [MCollective documentation][mco].
+If you've never used Puppet before and have just installed Puppet Enterprise, you should [read about](./console_live_resources.html) and experiment with the console's no-code-needed live management features, then follow the tutorial in the "[Puppet For New PE Users](./puppet_overview.html)" section to build your first Puppet module.
+To get even more out of PE, we recommend the [Learning Puppet][lp] series and the [MCollective documentation][mco].

 [lp]: http://docs.puppetlabs.com/learning/
 [mco]: http://docs.puppetlabs.com/mcollective/index.html